solana-foundation/developer-content/docs/intro/quick-start.md

   In this example, the `initialize` instruction takes two parameters:

-  1. `ctx: Context<Initialize>`: Provides access to the accounts required for this instruction, as specified in the `Initialize` struct.
+  1. `ctx: Context<Initialize>` - Provides access to the accounts required for this instruction, as specified in the `Initialize` struct.
-  2. `data: u64`: An instruction parameter that will be passed in when the instruction is invoked.
+  2. `data: u64` - An instruction parameter that will be passed in when the instruction is invoked.

   The function body sets the `data` field of `new_account` to the provided